astalker/caledonian-stamps/index.md

 Welcome to the Caledonian Philatelic Society promoting stamp collecting and philately in the Glasgow area since 1906.

-**IMPORTANT NOTICE - LATEST NEWS - The nect meeting on 10th March 2022 will be a face-to-face meeting in the Renfield Centre (see below for details)**
+**IMPORTANT NOTICE - LATEST NEWS - The nect meeting on 24th March 2022 will be a ZOOM virtual display by Philip Longbottom FRPSL showing Turkey**

 Due to continuing restrictions on access to our normal meeting venue in Strathclyde University most of our meetings will still be held using ZOOM.
 We have arranged for further  face to face meetings to be held in March and April 2022.
 These will be held in the Renfield Centre at 260 Bath Street in Glasgow.
 Meetings will be held in the Kirk Lounge on the 1st Floor.
 There is a lift available The room is booked from 6.00-9.30.
 After setting up we will hold a small Bourse from 6.30 and meetings will begin between 7.15 and 7.30 as usual.
 There is ample parking on Bath Street after 6pm or in the nearby NCP beside the Kings Theatre.
 Public Transport is also available.

+**SOCIAL EVENING - The Social Evening - Hilton Grosvenor - 25th March 2022**

+Guests should arrive at 7pm and there will be a cash bar beforehand.
+Seating will be 7.20 for meal at 7.30.
+We do not intend to have a silent auction as in previous years (not enough guests so far) but there will be a Raffle and a couple of Quizzes with prizes donated.
+There will be a Souvenir postcard and there will be a set menu with vegetarian options: other alternative allergies or choices also catered for)

-In line with the latest advice from the Scottish Government, we suggest that you have a negative Lateral Flow Test before attending meetings and that you do not attend if you are feeling unwell for any reason.
+In line with the latest advice from the Scottish Government, we suggest that you have a negative Lateral Flow Test before attending meetings and the Socail Evening and that you do not attend if you are feeling unwell for any reason.
 Masks must be worn at all face to face meetings unless you are exempt.
 In advance please advise the president of your intention to attend so that appropriate seating can be laid out.

 ## 2021 - 2022